embesozzi/keycloak-openfga-workshop/README.md

 2. Keycloak will return the id_token and the access token to the application

-3. The store web application will show the product calalog
+3. The Store web application will show the product catalog

     3.1.
 The app will call the product API sending the access token in the Authorization header